$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 and similarly in the $\psi^{c}$ sector.
-The rotations just redefine the elements in the 7th and 8th rows and columns of the full mass matrix, leaving the upper $3\times3$ blocks unchanged (plus we reintroduce the zero in the (2,7) entry by a further rotation of $\psi_{2}$ and $\psi_{3}$).
-Then we perform a further sequence of rotations to go to the decoupling basis where no large elements appear apart from the diagonal heavy masses (i.e.~those terms in the seventh, eighth and ninth rows and columns involving the fields $\phi$ and $\overline{\phi}$ are all absorbed into a redefinition of the heavy masses),
+The 4-5 rotations above just redefine the elements in the 4th, 5th, 7th and 8th rows and columns of the full mass matrix, leaving the upper $3\times3$ blocks unchanged (plus we reintroduce the zero in the (2,7) entry by another rotation of $\psi_{2}$ and $\psi_{3}$).
+Then we perform a further sequence of rotations to go to the decoupling basis, where no large elements appear apart from the diagonal heavy masses (i.e.~those terms in the seventh, eighth and ninth rows and columns involving the fields $\phi$ and $\overline{\phi}$ are all absorbed into a redefinition of the heavy masses), and we obtain a block-diagonal matrix similar to that of Eq.~\eqref{MassMatrix_4thVL_decoupling} but enlarged with the fifth and sixth VL families.
+The total set of unitary transformations is given by